 - Park Seed – they have a nice guide for getting your seeds and seedlings off to a good start that they sent along with our order.

-- Johnny’s Selected Seeds – a robust catalogue with good information on growing the crops.
+- Johnny’s Selected Seeds – a robust catalog with good information on growing the crops.

 - Irish Eyes Garden City Seeds – a good assortment useful for any garden.

-- Jung Quality Seeds – a good all around catalogue, and a good source for onion seeds.
+- Jung Quality Seeds – a good all-around catalog, and a good source of onion seeds.

 - Baker Creek Heirloom Seeds – these folks have a focus on pure seeds, and they have a great assortment of unusual melons.